-Who needs to get admitted into a benzo addiction rehab program?
-Even if you know how to look for signs of benzo addiction, people with substance use disorders may mask the symptoms of their problematic drug use.
-They may also cut off all contact with their loved ones, which can make observing them difficult.
+Who needs to get admitted into a Benzo addiction rehab program?
+Even if you know how to look for signs of Benzo addiction, people with substance use disorders may mask the symptoms of their difficult drug use.
+They may also cut off all contact with their loved ones, making watching them difficult.

 What Are the Side Effects of Benzo Addiction?

 Benzodiazepines are considered sedatives.
 While these prescription drugs are typically used to treat medical difficulties that involve anxiety or sleeping troubles, they are potent and highly addictive.
-Even someone that has previously had no problems with addiction can develop a physical and mental dependence on benzos.
+Even someone with no problems with addiction can develop a physical and mental dependence on Benzos.
 Some benzo addiction signs to watch out for are the following:

 - Asking friends and family for their benzodiazepine pills